talent-plan/tinysql/courses/proj2-README-en.md

 }
 ```

 In addition, Lexer uses trie technology for token identification.
-The specific implement code is in parser/misc.go.
-Interested students can study on their own, which is not a must for this course.
+The specific implementation code is in `parser/misc.go`.

 ### TinySQL Parser

-At this point, we have the necessary pre-requisite knowledge, and the next content will be easier to understand.
-Let's first look at our SQL syntax file, parser/parser.y. goyacc will generate the corresponding SQL syntax parser based on this file.
+At this point, we have the necessary prerequisite knowledge.
+Let's now look at our SQL syntax file `parser/parser.y`. goyacc will generate the corresponding SQL syntax parser based on this file.

-parser/parser.y has quite a few lines, but don't be afraid, the file is still structured as described above:
+`parser/parser.y` has quite a few lines, but it is still structured as described above:
 ```goyacc
 ... definitions ...
 %%